-- Like GLD, Bond prices finally cracked and have reversed a good chunk of the overbought condition.
+- Like GLD, Bond prices finally cracked and have now registered a bit of an oversold condition.

 - As with GLD, we are also moving up our stop-loss to protect our gains if the "risk on" trade gets some real traction.

-- With the overbought condition being worked off, it is likely we will be able to further add to holdings as we head into the end of the year.
+- With the oversold condition in place, we will likely be able to further add to holdings as we head into the end of the year.
+But we aren't there yet, so be patient for now.

 - Short-Term Positioning: Bullish

 - Last Week: Hold positions

 - o This Week: Hold positions

 - Stop-loss is moved up to \$137.50

-- Long-Term Positioning: Bullish
+- o Long-Term Positioning: Bullish